TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ![Current planning whiteboard of the VLA](../../hessenbox/img/vlawhiteboard-full.jpg){width=70%}

-Furthermore, the VLA is, as of now, hindered from doing their work efficiently as electronic mails are distributed on a per person basis instead of one central instance.
+Furthermore, the VLA is, as of now, hindered from doing their work efficiently as E-Mails are distributed on a per person basis instead of one central instance.
 This causes further effort in communicating what already has been worked on and what has not even been read yet making room for misinterpretations and errors.

 ### Vision

-With this project we aim at tackling those organizational bottlenecks by creating a maintaintable web application that is easy to set up.
+With this project we aim at tackling those organizational bottlenecks by creating a maintaintable web application.
 This will greatly lessen miscommunication and improve on the VLA workflow for years to come.

 An easy-to-use digital overview in the form of a central calendar with clickable time slots